qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Putting a `Bump` with its allocated references together creates self-reference, which is hard and requires unsafe.
 It's recommended to just put `Bump` on stack and use it temporarily.

+Note that bumpalo by default don't run `drop` to improve performance.
+Use `bumpalo::boxed::Box<T>` for things that require invoking `drop`.

 ## Using unsafe

 By using unsafe you can freely manipulate pointers and are not restricted by borrow checker.
 But writing unsafe Rust is harder than just writing C, because you need to **carefully avoid breaking the constraints that safe Rust code relies on**.
 A bug in unsafe code can cause issue in safe code.